Verdict: A straight drive to the heart.

 Sachin: A Billion Dreams showcases the life of the cricketing legend beyond the 22 yards which he safeguarded all this while.
 Even the minute details of his life are shown in the film.
 For instance, his parents named him Sachin for their love towards the late musician Sachin Dev Burman.
 Almost every scene of the movie strikes an emotional chord with the audience who have followed the Indian cricket for the past 2-3 decades.
 The writer-director James Erskine has so wonderfully streamlined the life of Sachin and has perfectly shown the aura generated by him in India.
 He has intelligently weaved the changing political scenarios with different stages of Sachin’s life that it was evident how important master blaster was in the making of new liberal India.
 Kudos to the editor Avdhesh Mohla.
 His watertight editing is the soul of the film.

-What makes Sachin: A Billion Dreams a rare cinematic experience is that the 90% of the portions are shown through real life footages.
+What makes Sachin: A Billion Dreams a rare cinematic experience is that the 90% of the portions are shown through real-life footages.
 The way Sachin narrates his life with sheer frankness makes the film the most unadulterated biopics of all time.
 The flashback scenes are to die for.
 The audiences are sure to get goosebumps in scenes such as when Sachin get hit on the nose by Waqar Younis bouncer but doesn’t leave the ground by saying, ‘I can’t let my country down’.
 The scenes where he smashes the bowling legend Shane Warne or the Rawalpindi Express Shoaib Akhtar will again make the audience cheer ‘Sachin… Sachin… Sachin… Sachin…’.
-The golden moments comes when we see Sir Don Bradman comparing himself with Sachin.
+The golden moment comes when we see Sir Don Bradman comparing himself with Sachin.
 And when we know that Sir Viv Richards called him after the 2007 World Cup debacle and convinced him that there's a lot of cricket left in him and he should not retire now.
 These moments will be the best takeaways for a hardcore Sachin fan.

 In his farewell speech, Sachin said that he and his brother Ajit have lived this dream together.
 About his wife Anjali, these were his words, “You are the best partnership I've had in my life”.
-And what he says about his parents, relatives and his coach Ramakant Achrekar are so gracefully shown in the film that those scenes will surely stay with the audiences for a long time.
+And what he says about his parents, relatives and his coach Ramakant Achrekar is so gracefully shown in the film that those scenes will surely stay with the audiences for a long time.
 The only thing that might turn out negative for the film is, it’s a docu-drama.
-The audience who are expecting a M.S.
+The audience who are expecting an M.S.
 Dhoni: The Untold Story kind of film would be disappointed.
 So, there is a possibility that Sachin: A Billion Dreams might not hit a century at the box-office but its innings will definitely leave an impact.

 Why You Should Watch This Movie: